-Employment income is generally taxable unless specifically exempt.
-Taxable employment income includes all wages, salaries, bonuses, annual bonuses, incentives, allowances, subsidies and benefits.
-Employment income is taxed at progressive rates ranging from 3% to 45%.
+Comprehensive income includes salaries and wages, income derived from remuneration for personal services, income derived from remuneration for manuscript and income from royalties.
+Comprehensive income is taxed at progressive rates ranging from 3% to 45%.
 Every month the employer of the expatriate should report the taxable employment income of the expatriate in an IIT return, withhold the IIT from the expatriate's payroll, and remit the IIT to the responsible tax authority.
 Under the IIT regulations, some employment benefits provided on a reimbursement basis to expatriates working in the PRC are not subject to IIT, for example: